-While cleaning up an old machine I was first using CCleaner from Windows to wipe some partitions because DBAN crashed for some reason on it.
-To clean some of the Linux partitions on the drive which Windows can’t access, I dropped them so I could re-add them as NTFS partitions for further wiping.
-Problem was I forgot those partitions where also hosting my master boot record, so when I rebooted to confirm my partition changes… I ended up with a unbootable system.
+While cleaning up an old machine, I was first using CCleaner from Windows to wipe some partitions because DBAN crashed on it for some reason.
+To clean some of the Linux partitions on the drive which Windows can’t access, I dropped them, so I could re-add them as NTFS partitions for further wiping.
+Problem was I forgot those partitions were also hosting my master boot record, so when I rebooted to confirm my partition changes… I ended up with an unbootable system…

 Now I had to find a way to wipe those disks from Linux, but first I still wanted to get access to my WinXP setup.
 I could have just nuked it from orbit (read: boot from a Linux Live CD and shred it) but I was just wondering if I would manage to get it to boot again, just in case I do this on a system that really matters some day.
 So I started browsing to the ISO’s available on the Universal USB Boot installer and ran into the awesome Trinity Rescue Kit.